Yongle Emperor Zhu Di — Snatcher of Imperial Throne and Creator of Cabinet and Forbidden City

 Most of the official documents about Emperor Zhu Yunwen, along with himself, then were disappeared as well.

-Yongle Emperor and His Similar Policy
+Yongle Emperor and His Resemblance Policy

 He moved the capital of the Empire Ming to Beijing city, built the Forbidden Palace, and re-established all policies of his father (because his nephew changed some), no matter whether they were good or bad.